-- Our main objective with the manipulation check is to gauge whether the treatment was successfully implemented. - Data comes from Google Analytics and contains a timestamp for any URL accessed in the partner newspapers' website or app. - To measure minutes of usage, we use the difference between timestamps in two subsequent entries. - This data covers both browsers and apps, both on computers and smartphones. - We winsorize any entry with a duration above 5 minutes, and we discard the last entry of the day as we cannot measure its duration. - Control participants are assumed to have zero minutes consumed.
+- Our main objective with the manipulation check is to gauge whether the treatment was successfully implemented. - Data comes from Google Analytics and contains a timestamp for any URL accessed in the partner newspapers' website or app. - We define a "browsing session" as a group of URL entries such that no consecutive entries are more than 10 minutes apart. - To measure minutes of usage, we use the difference between timestamps in two subsequent entries within a session. - This data covers both browsers and apps, both on computers and smartphones. - We winsorize any entry within a browsing session with a duration above 5 minutes, and we discard the last entry of the day as we cannot measure its duration. - Control participants are assumed to have zero minutes consumed.